Network Monitor

 WARNING

 Notable change worth investigating.
-Examples: new device on the network, MAC address obtained a different IP, VPN fingerprint disappeared, VPN app detected.
+Examples: new device on the network, MAC address obtained a different IP, VPN fingerprint disappeared, VPN app detected, a confirmed role label drifted from its baseline.

 INFO